scohe001/Sorting/README.md

 There are many MANY sorting algorithms out there, ranging from `O(n^2)` algorithms to `O(nlog(n))` to even `O(n)` as you'll see today.
 So let's get to programming!

+For all of these sorts, you should be sorting vectors over the interval of iterators passed to you.
+So your headers should take the form:
+    template <typename T>
+    void insertion_sort(vector<T> &, vector<T>::iterator, vector<T>::iterator);

 Insertion Sort
 --------------